 One of the prettiest Christmas sandwich cookies I know of is this Traditional Raspberry Linzer Cookies recipe that’s made with butter, almond flour and raspberry jam.

-Austrian Favorite: Traditional Raspberry Linzer Cookies Recipe
+How to Make Traditional Raspberry Linzer Cookies Recipe

 The holidays wouldn’t be as special without Christmas cookies.
 And, one recipe in particular that is a must is Traditional Raspberry Linzer Cookies.

 This is a buttery sandwich cookie that offers a center filled with raspberry jam and dusted with powdered sugar.

 DID YOU KNOW?
 Linzer cookies were named after the city where they are said to have been first made: Linz, Austria, and the Linz Torte, a pastry which offers both a dough lattice and raspberry jam filling.